4kosanevem/4kosanevem.github.io/about.md

 title: About
 ---

-This is an example page!

-It's very similar to a `post` layout, with the only difference that the publish date is not shown!
+This blog is here to share a few lessons learned from my work in BI development, data engineering and related topics.

+Occasionally unrelated topics.

+Or just ramblings.